banjtheman/grakn-codex/README.md

 As you can see, there are lots of ways to get involved and we would be very happy for you to join us!
 The only thing we ask is that you abide by the principles of openness, respect, and consideration of others as described in the Python Software Foundation Code of Conduct.

-TODO: add this
-For more information, checkout the [CONTRIBUTING.md](CONTRIBUTING.md) file in the root of the repository.